WaitingLin/PP_sim/README.md

   * partitioning_h (or partitioning_w): partition the height (or width) of crossbar array
     * For example: partitioning_h = 2; partitioning_w = 2; the crossbar array size is 128x128; the partitioning size is (128/2)x(128/2)
   * buffer_size: The on-chip eDRAM buffer capacity

+* The Hardware configuration is defined in HardwareConfig.py